gbmhunter/blog/content/programming/cloud/azure/index.md

 ---
 author: "gbmhunter"
 categories: [ "Programming", "Cloud" ]
-date: 2019-01-14
+date: 2019-10-09
 draft: false
-lastmod: 2019-01-14
+lastmod: 2019-10-11
-tags: [ "programming", "cloud", "Azure" ]
+tags: [ "programming", "cloud", "Azure", "Active Directory", "Microsoft", "resources", "resource groups", "subscriptions", "tenants", "storage accounts", "load balancers", "RBAC", "file sync" ]
 title: "Azure"
 type: "page"
 ---

-## Azure Hierarchy
-Accounts (Subscription)
+{{% warning-is-notes %}}

-Resource Groups
+## Resource Groups
-Resources

-Resource manager allows you delete everything within a resource group.

 A resource is a single service instance in Azure.
 A resource group is a logical grouping of resources.
 A ARM (Azure Resource Manager) template is a .json file that allows you to declaratively describe a set of resources.